Kingman Reef: History

-Kingman Reef was discovered on June 14, 1798, by the American captain Edmund Fanning, of the ship Betsey.
-It was first described by Captain W. E. Kingman (whose name the island bears) on November 29, 1853.
-It was claimed in 1860 by the United States Guano Company, under the name "Danger Reef".
-This claim was made under the United States’ Guano Islands Act of 1856 (although there is no evidence that guano existed or was ever mined on Kingman Reef).
+Kingman Reef was discovered on June 14, 1798, by the American captain Edmund Fanning of the ship Betsey.
+It was first described by Captain W. E. Kingman (whose name the island bears) of the ship Shooting Star on November 29, 1853.
+It was claimed in 1859 by the United States Guano Company, under the name "Dangers Rock," along with several other islands.
+The claim was made under the U.S. Guano Islands Act of 1856, although there is no evidence that guano existed or was ever mined on Kingman Reef.
+The British steamship Tarta struck the reef in June 1874, and it was later surveyed by HMS Penguin (1876) in 1897, establishing that Kingman Reef was the same hazard previously charted as Caldew Reef and Maria Shoal, among other names.

-On May 10, 1922, Lorrin A. Thurston became the first person to raise the American flag on the atoll and read a proclamation of annexation.
-Thurston formally claimed Kingman for the United States by reading this declaration while standing on its shore:
+On May 10, 1922, Lorrin A. Thurston became the first person to raise the American flag on the atoll and read an annexation proclamation.
+The Palmyra Copra Co. intended to use Kingman as a fishing base, as demand for copra had declined after World War I and Palmyra Island lacked a suitable anchorage.
+Thurston formally claimed Kingman for the United States by reading the following declaration while standing on its shore:

 Be it known to all people: That on the tenth of May, A.D.
 1922, the undersigned agent of the Island of Palmyra Copra Co., Ltd., landed from the motorship Palmyra doth, on this tenth day of May, A.D.
 1922, take formal possession of this island, called Kingman Reef, situated in longitude 162 degrees 18' west and 6 degrees 23' north, on behalf of the United States of America and claim the same for said company.
+A copy of the declaration, along with a U.S. flag and clippings from The Honolulu Advertiser newspaper, were left on Kingman to document the claim.

 On December 29, 1934, the U.S. Navy assumed jurisdiction over Kingman Reef.
 In 1935, the reef was visited by William T. Miller, representing the U.S. Bureau of Air Commerce.